ghostdogpr/caliban/vuepress/docs/README.md

   details: All interfaces are pure and types are referentially transparent.
 - title: Minimal boilerplate
   details: No need to manually define a schema for every type in your API.
-- title: Schema != Resolver
+- title: Type safe schema
   details: Schema is derived at compile-time.
 Resolver is provided at runtime.
 ---